fromheten/makeapassword/Readme.md

 # makeapassword

 Create a _ridiculously_ long password in one short command.
+And then paste it.

 By Martin Josefsson.

 ## Installation